This article may contain links from our affiliate partners. Please read how we make money!

 - The Zojirushi rice cooker uses the latest fuzzy logic technology to control temperature and heating time, ensuring that your rice is cooked to perfection.

-- This rice cooker has an amazing 10 cup capacity!
+- This good rice cooker has an amazing 10 cup capacity!
 It can be used for white rice, brown rice, porridge, sweet rice, rinse-free, and quick cooking.

 - The Zojirushi Neuro Fuzzy has an indicator that lets you know when it’s done cooking by sounding off with a beeping noise after your desired rice is cooked perfectly.